sbfaulkner/adventofcode/README.md

 ## Day 17: No Such Thing as Too Much

 No classes... just code.
 I will have to revisit this and come up with a testable approach.

+## Day 18: Like a GIF For Your Yard

+Sounds like a variation on the game of life...